yanmagale/twitter-event-audience/README.md

 > Example

 ```
+hastag = "#myawesomehastag"
 consumerKey = "myawesomeproject"
 consumerSecret = "myawesomeproject"
 accessToken = "myawesomeproject"
 accessTokenSecret = "myawesomeproject"
 callBackUrl = "myawesomeproject"
 ```
+- You will get this informations at [Twitter API](https://developer.twitter.com/en/docs/basics/getting-started)

 # How to Use

+- Run `node app.js` in your terminal
 - Call `http://localhost:3000/event-audience`

 - You will received a similar response to this: